 No brand will sign influencers who don’t have any subscribers.
 And while debating between micro vs macro influencers is a common debate for brands, many consider key metrics such as subscriber count when evaluating potential YouTube partnerships.

-Additionally, a larger subscriber base can justify charging higher rates for sponsored content, so influencers tend to buy subscriptions so they can convince brands to work with them.
+Additionally, a larger subscriber base can justify charging higher rates for sponsored content, so influencers tend to buy subscribers so they can convince brands to work with them.

 Having a higher subscriber count can be a sign of credibility and popularity, which may lead new viewers to subscribe.
 Commonly, people are often drawn to content creators who appear widely followed.